What is the Difference Between XRF & ICP to Determine the Value of Your Converters?

 Accuracy

 On the other hand, ICP has excellent accuracy.
-There’s a reason why it’s considered the industry golden standard!
+There’s a reason why it’s considered the industry standard!

 Capital Investment